Cloud Based |

 4. The PMI delivered as a native CAD file.

-The PMI is somewhat of a Band-Aid to solve the PDM problem of trying to have PLM control the data management: Having one document.
+The PMI (Product Manufacturing Information) is the basis of MBE (Model Based Enterprise) and is somewhat of a Band-Aid to solve the PDM problem of having PLM control the data management: Having one document.
 But that was lost long ago with these documents referencing other documents required to define and inspect the part.

 PMI vs AID